-Feeling dizzy can be frustrating, but unfortunately is common.
+Feeling dizzy can be frustrating, but is, unfortunately, common.
 About 1 out of 3 people will have bothersome dizziness at some point in their life.
 It can interfere with your life, and getting the right information can be a challenge.

 We evaluate and treat patients with any dizziness symptoms or disorders, including: